Carola Roloff: Management and advisory board activities

-Roloff has held several significant academic and advisory positions, including directing a DFG-funded research project on the ordination of Buddhist nuns, serving as a senior researcher in a BMBF-funded European project on religion and dialogue, and as Visiting Professor of Buddhism and Dialogue in Modern Societies at the Academy of World Religions, University of Hamburg (2018–2025).
+Roloff has held several significant academic and advisory positions, including directing a DFG-funded research project on the ordination of Buddhist nuns, serving as a senior researcher in a BMBF-funded European project on religion and dialogue, and as visiting professor of Buddhism and Dialogue in Modern Societies at the Academy of World Religions, University of Hamburg (2018–2025).
 Roloff is currently a board member of the European Network of Buddhist-Christian Studies (ENBCS) and serves on the advisory board of the German section of the European Society of Women in Theological Research (ESWTR).
 She is also affiliated with the Numata Centre for Buddhist Studies at the University of Hamburg as a Research Fellow and is a lifelong member of the International Association of Buddhist Studies (IABS).

 Literary works

 Carola Roloff has authored and edited numerous scholarly publications on Buddhist studies, with a particular focus on Vinaya, gender and ordination, interreligious dialogue, and Buddhist education.
-Her works include monographs such as Red mda’ ba.
-Buddhist Yoga Scholar of the Fourteenth Century (2009) and The Buddhist Nun’s Ordination in the Tibetan Canon (2020), as well as several edited volumes including Dignity and Discipline (2010) and Buddhistischer Religionsunterricht (2023).
+Her works include monographs such as Red mda' ba.
+Buddhist Yoga Scholar of the Fourteenth Century (2009) and The Buddhist Nun's Ordination in the Tibetan Canon (2020), as well as several edited volumes including Dignity and Discipline (2010) and Buddhistischer Religionsunterricht (2023).
 A full list of her publications is available on her personal website.
 Relevance of Vinaya in Modern Circumstances was published in 1991 and A Brief Survey of the Vinaya: Its Origin, Transmission, and Arrangement from the Tibetan Point of View with Comparisons to the Theravāda and Dharmagupta Traditions in 1992.

 Recognition

-In conjunction with the United Nation's International Women's Day, the International Congress for Buddhist Women presented Roloff with the Outstanding Women in Buddhism award, on 7 March 2007, at the United Nations centre in Bangkok.
+In conjunction with the United Nations' International Women's Day, the International Congress for Buddhist Women presented Roloff with the Outstanding Women in Buddhism award, on 7 March 2007, at the United Nations centre in Bangkok.